 Simple tests also tend to be small and obvious tests.
 These categories are related to each other, so optimizing for one often optimizes for the others.

 xUnit test frameworks come with a lot of extras.
 In some cases, they can help make tests more expressive and reduce duplication.
-However, more often than not, they are a workaround for a design issue and add complexity to the test.
+However, it is just as likely that they are a workaround for a design issue and add complexity to the test.
 Often these extras negatively effect the ability to scan the test quickly and fail the Glance Test.
-For micro tests, I avoid setup at the test fixture level and xUnit extras like MSTest’s ability to test private methods or many of NUnit’s custom test attributes.
+For microtests, I avoid setup at the test fixture level (remember tests should be independent) and xUnit extras like MSTest’s ability to test private methods or many of NUnit’s custom test attributes.

 Tests should not contain any branching or control flow logic.
 Their existence is a code smell.
 Refactoring the code under test can obviate the need for branching in test cases.

 Logic in tests confuses the story of what’s being tested.
 Test-scoped logic is hard to read and errors are easy to miss.

 — Justin Searls, RubyConf 2015

 One of the most important points Justin Searls makes in his RubyConf 2015 talk, How to Stop Hating Your Test Suite is that tests are untested code.
 Introducing conditional logic and flow control structures means that there are now alternate paths through a test.
 This creates an opportunity for bugs to be introduced.
 We test all conditional logic in production code.
 Writing tests with conditional logic requires tests for tests to ensure they are correct.